 Retirement Accounts are tax-deferred investment vessels designed by the Internal Revenue Service (IRS) to help you better save for retirement.
 The three most commonly used retirement accounts are IRAs, ROTH IRAs, and 401(k)s.
-These different retirement accounts allow you to save money more efficiently for retirement using a strategy called tax-deferment.
+These different vessels allow you to save money more efficiently for retirement using a strategy called tax-deferment.
 Tax-deferment allows years of investment savings and income to compound on a tax-free basis.
 So, what’s the difference between the three?

-IRAs, 401(k)s, and ROTHS
+IRAs, 401(k)s, and ROTHs

 Rules To Follow